 Data are received and prepared for analysis at the Census Bureau facility in Jeffersonville, Indiana.
 Respondent questions are fielded by the Governments Division of the Census Bureau.

 The CJRP allows for electronic submission of the data by larger facilities and central reporters.
-As part of this program, the Census Bureau provides data specifications to participating respondents and a spreadsheet format so that these respondents can also complete the form through common spreadsheet programs such as Lotus® or Microsoft Excel®.
+As part of this program, the Census Bureau provides data specifications to participating respondents and a spreadsheet format so that these respondents can also complete the form through common spreadsheet programs.

 CJRP collects an individual record on each juvenile held in the residential facility, with information on the juvenile's gender, date of birth, race, placement authority, most serious offense charged, court adjudication status, date of admission, and security status.
 These data are requested for all offenders under 21 years of age in the facility.
 Facilities also provide information on facility type, the housing of overflow detention populations, physical layout of the facility, separation of residents, counts of residents ages 21 and older, and the use of locked doors and/or gates.

 Repeat mailings and phone contacts are made to maximize responding.
-In mid-October, the Census Bureau mails out CJRP forms to nearly 4,000 identified facilities.
+In mid-October, the Census Bureau mails out CJRP forms to public, private, and tribal residential juvenile facilities.
 Of these facilities, some turn out to be closed on the reference date.
 A few additional facilities are identified as open on the reference date after the initial mailout (through responses from facilities or other contacts) and are subsequently sent forms.
 Of the facilities open on the reference date, some may be temporarily out of scope (i.e., they did not hold offenders on the reference date).
 Some facilities may be identified as permanently out of scope (i.e., they were not able to hold juvenile offenders over night).
 The remaining facilities are identified as in-scope.
 Of the in-scope facilities, a small number may neither send back the census forms nor respond to several phone calls from Census Bureau personnel requesting participation in the census.
 These facilities are designated non respondents, and the Census Bureau imputes responses for them.
-Using the number of in-scope facilities as a base, the CJRP facility response rate was 96% in 1997, 100% in 1999, 99% in 2001, 100% in 2003, 100% in 2006, and 100% in 2007.
+Using the number of in-scope facilities as a base, the CJRP facility response rate was 96% in 1997, 100% in 1999, 99% in 2001, 100% in 2003, 100% in 2006, 100% in 2007, 93% in 2010, 95% in 2011, and 92% in 2013.

 Some facilities are not able to provide all the information requested for all juveniles meeting CJRP inclusion criteria.
 In such cases, data are imputed from complete records to fill in incomplete records.
 Therefore, reported CJRP estimates regarding the characteristics of juveniles in custody may differ from their actual characteristics.
-More detail on the imputation procedures is available in the memorandum, Documentation of Imputation Procedures for the 1997 Census of Juveniles in Residential Placement (11/10/1998), prepared by Ryan Vogel of the Economic Statistical Methods and Programming Division, U.S. Bureau of the Census.
+More detail on the imputation procedures is available in the memorandum, Public use documentation of the imputation methodology for the 2007 census of juveniles in residential placement (1/22/2009).

 The CJRP is administered every other year, in odd-numbered years.
 The census reference date is the last Wednesday in October.